 The Group has adopted internal guidelines which set out specific matters requiring Board approval.
 These written guidelines also include financial and non-financial limits of authority given to management to facilitate operational efficiency.
 Under the guidelines, Board approval is required for material transactions (above specified limits) such as joint ventures, mergers and acquisitions, as well as adoption and amendment of Group risk management policy.

-The Board considers its present size of ten directors appropriate for the current scope and nature of the Group's operations.
-The Nominating Committee ("NC") has reviewed the composition of the present Board and is satisfied that the directors, as a group, possess core competencies in management experience, strategic planning, accounting, finance, and the necessary industry knowledge.
+The Board considers its present size of ten Directors appropriate for the current scope and nature of the Group's operations.
+Eight of these Directors are non-executive directors (including the Chairman).
+The Nominating Committee ("NC") has reviewed the composition of the present Board and is satisfied that the directors, as a group, possess core competencies in management experience, strategic planning, accounting, finance, legal and the necessary industry knowledge.
 The NC is aware of the importance of diversity of the Board composition (such as skills, experience, qualifications, core competencies, age, gender and race) and board appointments would continue to be based on merit and diversity factors.

 The NC, having regard to the Code's guidance for assessing independence, has determined that the majority of Directors on the Board, being six Non-Executive Directors, namely Mr Sat Pal Khattar, Dr Lee Suan Yew, Mr Hwang Soo Jin, Dr Chew Kia Ngee, Mr Peter Sim and Mr Gn Hiang Meng, are Independent Directors, as indicated in Table 1 above, and that they have maintained their independence throughout the year.

-Such Non-Executive Independent Directors have no relationships or connections which are likely to interfere, or could reasonably be perceived to interfere, with their independent business judgement with a view to the best interests of the Company.
+Such Non-Executive Independent Directors have no relationships with the Company, its related corporations, its 10% shareholders or its officers which could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement with a view to the best interests of the Company.
 They are not substantial shareholders and are independent from the substantial shareholders of the Company.

 The Non-Executive Independent Directors are not immediate family members of a 10% shareholder of the Company and were not directly associated with a 10% shareholder of the Company in the current or immediate past financial year.
 They and their immediate family members did not have any financial dealings with the Group whether in the current or immediate past financial year, nor are or were they or any of their immediate family members, during the current or immediate past financial year, a substantial shareholder of, or a partner in (with 10% or more stake), or an executive officer of, or a director of, any organisation to which the Group made, or from which the Group received, significant payments or material services (including auditing, banking, consulting and legal services) in the current or immediate past financial year.
-Also, neither they nor any of their immediate family members were in the past three financial years employed by the Group.
+Also, neither they nor any of their immediate family members are, or were in the past three financial years employed by the Group.
+In addition, they and their immediate family members did not receive any significant compensation from the Company or any of its related corporations for the provision of services, for the current or immediate past financial year, other than compensation for board service.

-The Board will continue to look for new members who can serve the Board as older members step down in order to facilitate renewal of the Board.
+The Board will continue to look for new members who can serve the Board as older members step down in order to facilitate a progressive refreshing of the Board.

 The NC comprises four members, namely, Mr Sat Pal Khattar, Dr Wee Cho Yaw, Dr Lee Suan Yew and Mr Peter Sim.
-Mr Peter Sim, an experienced independent director and a trained lawyer, joined the NC during the year as part of refreshment of the NC.
 The majority of the NC, including the chairman of the NC, Mr Sat Pal Khattar, are Independent Directors.

 The principal responsibilities of the NC are to:

 Each year, the NC reviews the composition of the Board as part of its succession planning.
 Suitable candidates are identified through personal and professional networks and the NC reviews each candidate through an objective and comprehensive process.
-When assessing potential candidates, the NC takes into account the existing Board composition, the candidate's background, qualification, experience, time commitment and his/her ability to contribute to the Board's collective skills, knowledge and experience.
-In February 2016, the NC recommended and the Board approved the appointment of Mr Wee Ee-chao as Deputy Chairman, as part of the succession planning for the Chairman.
+When assessing potential candidates, the NC takes into account the existing Board composition, the candidate's background, qualification, experience, time commitment and his/ her ability to contribute to the Board's collective skills, knowledge and experience.

-In its review of the Directors' ability to commit time to the Company's affairs, the NC has taken into account whether a limit on the number of other listed boards Directors could sit on was necessary.
-The NC decided that it was not necessary to prescribe a limit on the number of other boards that Directors of the Company sit on.
-Although some Directors have multiple board representations and principal commitments, none of them had more than six listed companies' directorships and the NC is satisfied that each Director has devoted sufficient time and attention to the Company's affairs to adequately and competently carry out his duties as a Director of the Company.
+In its review of the Directors' ability to commit time to the Company's affairs, the NC has taken into account whether a limit on the number of boards of other listed companies that Directors could sit on was necessary.
+The NC decided that it was not necessary to prescribe a limit on the number of boards of other listed companies that Directors of the Company sit on.
+Although some Directors have multiple board representations and principal commitments, none of them has more than six listed companies' directorships and the NC is satisfied that each Director has devoted sufficient time and attention to the Company's affairs to adequately and competently carry out his duties as a Director of the Company.
 For a full list of each Director's directorships and principal commitments, please refer to the "Board of Directors" section of this Annual Report.

 The NC evaluated and reviewed the performance of the Board Committees (except the NC itself).
 It is satisfied with the matters dealt with by the Board and Board Committees and the frequency of such deliberations.